paulgoodjohn/home-assistant-adapter/README.md

 - Copy `config/Certificate.h.sample` to `config/Certificate.h` and add your certificate (if any)
 - Copy `config/Config.h.sample` to `config/Config.h` and add your WiFi credentials, MQTT configuration, and your device ID

+In-depth instructions can be found in the [Getting Started](doc/getting-started.md) guide.

 ## Usage
 ### Build
 Builds the firmware into `.pio/build/xiao_c3/firmware.bin`.